How An Unhappy Marriage Affects You – Mentally & Physically

 Your body is intricately wired to the health of your marriage.
-When adults don’t get the tender loving care they need they can physically waste away, just like infants do.
+Adults can physically waste away when they don’t get the tender loving care they need.
+Just like infants do.
 Here’s how an unhappy marriage affects you and your physical health.
 Though there are many ways, I want to talk about three ways you may struggle physically if you are in an unhappy marriage.

 1. Poor Cardiac Health